logicahealth/eHMP/adk/product/production/documentation/adk/ui-library/components.md

     key: "previous-notes", //unique identifier for the sub-tray
     view: SubTrayView,
     shouldShow: function() {
-        return (ADK.PatientRecordService.isPatientInPrimaryVista()); //determine wether or not to show the sub-tray }
+        return (ADK.PatientRecordService.isPatientInPrimaryVista()); //determine whether or not to show the sub-tray }
 });
 ```